devtpc/Spark01-Basics/README.md

 ### Setup the local environment

-Run  `pip install -r requirements.txt` or `make install-requirements`
+From the main program folder run  `pip install -r requirements.txt` or `make install-requirements`

 ### Download the data files